-Because of their tenure there is generally a lot of information available on past rate of return performance.
+Because of their tenure, there is generally a lot of information available on the past rate of return performance.
 This makes researching and understanding a specific mutual funds rate of return easy to assess.
 (I.e. how much money you could make)

 Where Do You Invest in Mutual Funds?

 So you’re probably asking yourself ok great I get it, but where do I start investing in mutual funds.
 There are two specific areas where you can easily start investing in mutual funds.

 If your employer provides a 401(k) retirement plan it’s likely you have the ability to invest in mutual funds.
 Most employers sponsored plans will provide a host of mutual fund investment options based on your propensity for risk and your retirement timeline.
 In addition to investing in mutual funds, your 401(k) provides these added benefits.

 - Payroll Deduction – you can start allocating money into your 401(k) plan and a mutual fund by simply having a percentage of your paycheck deducted each pay period.
 It’s a “set it and forget it” strategy, once you choose a mutual fund your investment will grow automatically each pay period.
 Payroll deduction provides an easy and hassle free means of consistently investing in mutual funds.

 - Pre-Tax – In addition to providing a method for investing in a mutual fund a 401(k) provides pre-tax benefits.
 When you allocate a percentage of your paycheck to an employer-sponsored plan your taxed after your 401(k) allocation is made.
 This pre-tax benefit lowers your overall taxable income, meaning you take more money home.

 When you combine the advantages of investing in a mutual fund with the pre-tax benefits of a 401(k), you automatically benefit today from the tax benefits and long term from the earning potential of the mutual fund.